 In this paper, we adopt ClearCLIP~\cite{ClearCLIP} as our baseline model.
 ClearCLIP modifies the final block $L_f$ of CLIP to enhance the distinctness of patch-wise representations for TF-OVSS.
 In detail, ClearCLIP alters the last-block Query-Key attention to Query-Query attention, which enables each patch to mainly focus on itself.
 Besides, ClearCLIP discards the residual outputs from other blocks, as they introduce global characteristics that are homogeneous across patches and harm the patch-wise distinction.
-Additionally, since the removal of residual connection significantly changes the input to the last-block FFN, ClearCLIP further discards last-block FFN to mitigate the negative effect.
+Additionally, since the removal of residual connection significantly changes the input to the last-block FFN, ClearCLIP further discards the last-block FFN to mitigate the negative effect.
 As a result, ClearCLIP simply adopts the output of the last-block Query-Query attention module for vision-language inference:

-where $\text{Proj}$ refers to output projection in the multi-head self-attention module, ${A}_{f}^{qq}$ and $v$ refers to the Query-Query attention map and Value embeddings from the final block $L_f$.
+where $\text{Proj}$ refers to the output projection in the multi-head self-attention module, ${A}_{f}^{qq}$ and $v$ refer to the Query-Query attention map and Value embeddings from the final block $L_f$.

-Although ClearCLIP enhances the distinction of the image features across the patches, it significantly weakens the capability to aggregate global context information which may provide a global view of the image and benefit distinguishing confusing categories in the dense prediction task.
-For example, in Figure~\ref{visualization_fig}, due to insufficient global context information, ClearCLIP classifies some regions into false categories with similar appearances and results in incomplete segmentation masks.
+Although ClearCLIP enhances the distinction of the image features across the patches, it significantly weakens the capability of CLIP to aggregate global context information, which may provide a global view of the image and benefit in distinguishing confusing categories in the dense prediction task.
+For example, in Figure~\ref{visualization_fig}, due to insufficient global context information, ClearCLIP misclassifies some regions into false categories with similar appearances and results in incomplete segmentation masks.